From Glosten-Milgrom to the whole limit order book and applications to financial regulation: Model and assumptions

 The quantity $G(x - \delta p, x)$ is equal to:

 Our aim being to compute the expected gain of a new infinitesimal order if submitted at price level $x$, we make $\delta p$ and $\varepsilon$ tend to 0.
-Thus we define We have the following proposition proved in Appendix \ref{appendix1}.
+Thus, we define We have the following proposition proved in Appendix \ref{appendix1}.
+It is a natural tail condition, similar to that in \cite{baruch2017tail, glosten1994electronic,sandaas2001adverse} but with a different parametrization.

 \begin{proposition} For $x\geq 0$, the average profit of a new infinitesimal order if submitted at price level $x$ satisfies:

 and for $x \le 0$